 GridPane includes the option to easily create a staging website for your primary website, and/or turn a staging website on or off at any point.

-Inside your account you can easily push your live website to your staging site, or vice versa.
+Inside your account you can push your live website to your staging site (or vice versa) anytime with just a few clicks.

 About Staging Sites